turt2live/matrix-voyager-bot/docs/api.md

     // Note: This only includes nodes that are relevant to the `links`
     nodes: [{
       id: 1234,
+      firstIntroduced: 1234567890, // milliseconds since epoch
+      meta: {
-      type: "user", // 'user' or 'room'
+        type: 'user', // or 'room'
-      displayName: 'Some User',
+        displayName: "Some User",
-      isAnonymous: false,
+        avatarUrl: "https://...", // not included if the node doesn't have an avatar
-      objectId: '@user:domain.com', // Rooms will be a Room ID.
-Anonymous nodes don't have this field.
+        objectId: "@user:domain.com", // Rooms will be a Room ID.
+Anonymous nodes don't have this.
-      avatarUrl: 'https://t2bot.io/media/...', // Not included if the object doesn't have an avatar
-      firstIntroduced: 1234567890 // milliseconds since epoch
+        isAnonymous: false
+      }
     }],

     // Links now all have a weight of 1 and may be duplicated (source to target).
     links: [{
       id: 1234,
-      type: "invite", // any of the link types available
       timestamp: 1234567890, // milliseconds since epoch
-      targetNodeId: 1234,
+      meta: {
-      sourceNodeId: 1235
+        sourceNodeId: 1234,
+        targetNodeId: 1235,
+        type: 'message' // any of the link types
+      }
     }]
   }
 }